Will Tom Thibodeau overwork the Timberwolves?

 But just as quickly as Thibodeau upended the NBA, the league countered with its own revolution.
 In recent seasons, the NBA has widely devoted itself to what Erik Spoelstra once coined "pace-and-space" basketball.
 League-wide pace, the number of possessions per game, hit a 25-year high last season.
 And in turn, stars were resting more than ever.
 Three-point attempts soared to 66,422, more than 7,000 attempts above the previous record.

 This wasn't the same NBA that Thibodeau had crushed in 2010-11.
-Standing in a black Timberwolves warm-up suit inside the UC-San Diego gym in La Jolla, Calif., Thibodeau remarks at how the league has changed.
-He points out that, under his watch, the Timberwolves just broke a franchise record for 3-pointers made, converting 601 trifectas during the 2016-17.
+Standing in a black Timberwolves warm-up suit inside the UC-San Diego gym in La Jolla, California, Thibodeau remarks at how the league has changed.
+He points out that, under his watch, the Timberwolves just broke a franchise record for 3-pointers made, converting 601 3's during the 2016-17 season.
 Progress!
-"And we still finished 30th [in threes]," Thibodeau chuckles.
+"And we still finished 30th [in 3's]," Thibodeau chuckles.

 When asked if he was humbled by last season, Thibodeau insists he wasn't expecting greatness right away.
 "I didn't know what to think going in," Thibodeau says.
 "When you looked at the numbers, we had a minus-3.6 point differential (in 2015-16).
 I knew we were not close yet.
 I didn't know how much of a jump Karl [-Anthony Towns], Andrew [Wiggins] and Zach [LaVine] could make."